 We have reason to be thankful each day for having a choice of freedom.
 Our own resources can only get us so far, but others along the path will provide more detailed guidance once we start moving.
-Mentors and sponsors from our recovery fellowship play a vital role in sharing experience, strength, and hope while guiding us through the 12 steps.
+Mentors and sponsors from our recovery fellowships play a vital role in sharing experience, strength, and hope while guiding us through the Twelve Steps.
 Therapists, psychiatrists, and spiritual directors can be a valuable resource as we dig deeper into emotional, mental, and spiritual health.
+Friendships centered around Christ and recovery add an abundance of joy and keep us in the middle of the herd.

 God, who is active in our lives and pursues us along the way, will provide further direction.
-We must remain consistent and patient in prayer lives.
+We must remain consistent and patient in our prayer lives.
 Like the magi, the course of our lives may change upon coming to know Christ.